Whoa! You write a lot of books. You have

 The Cassie novels are fast-paced science fiction/fantasy/mystery, where it gets weird.
 If you liked the above books, you may or may not like these.
 They’re set in an alternative Minneapolis, where psychics are real (and regulated by the government) and the gods are real as well.
 Poisoned Pearls, Tainted Waters, and Spoiled Harvest are already written.
-(The last of this series, Bloodied Ice, is already being written and will be published either winter 2017 or spring 2018.)
+(The last of this series, Bloodied Ice, is already being written and will be published in 2018.)

 Going a little further down stream with a novel that’s more immersive, less fast paced, you might enjoy Zydeco Queen and the Creole Fairy Courts, which is set in rural Louisiana.
 And the land of Fairee.

 Though these books are contemporary fantasy, they offer a much different experience.
 I won’t say slower (did I mention that I tend to write page-turning fiction?) but much more immersive.
 If you liked the faster-paced contemporary fantasy listed above, you may or may not like these, which are set in rural Kentucky.
 The Popcorn Thief, Franklin Versus The Soul Thief, and Franklin Versus The Child Thief.

 Going even further afield, there’s my epic dark fantasy, set in a world of my own making with a South Pacific feel–When the Moon Over Kualina Mountain Comes.

 Do you prefer mysteries?
 Try my collection The Shredded Veil Mysteries where the main character is a detective, but also a ghost.

 And then it gets weird.
 I’ve written a post-apocalyptic fairy tale, Of Myst and Folly, which was inspired by the short story, The Last Dancing Leaves.
 There’s also a prequel to this story, Of Rifts and Myst that you can read for free here.